-Whether you’re hosting an End Of Financial Year party, Christmas party, fancy cocktail party or Melbourne Cup lunch, we’ll make sure your corporate event is a success.
+Whether you’re hosting an End Of Financial Year party, Christmas party, or fancy cocktail party, we’ll make sure your corporate event is a success.
 Need event planning help or corporate catering menu inspiration?
-Speak to our event catering experts on 1300 851 900 and we'll provide some recommendations.
+Speak to our event catering experts on 020 3890 2200 and we'll provide some recommendations.

 Ready to get started?

 It’s officially October!
 Do you know what that means?
 It’s officially the start of the spooky season.
 It’s time to celebrate halloween by satisfying those sweet teeth, adorning your favourite character’s costume and taking part in some good old-fashioned Halloween fun in the office.